Governance Documents

 Code of Conduct and Business Ethics

-I. Purpose, Scope, and Oversight
+- Purpose, Scope, and Oversight

-A. Purpose
+- Purpose

 This Code does not contain answers to every issue or question which may be encountered by employees.
 It is intended to guide employees to help them resolve ethical questions.
 Sometimes, law or policy clearly dictates the outcome.
 More often, situations involving questions of ethics and values are complex.
 As such, they will require further thought to decide the appropriate course of action.
 When faced with an ethical decision, an employee should ask themselves these basic questions:

-• What feels right or wrong about the situation or action?
+- What feels right or wrong about the situation or action?

-• Am I being asked to do something that may be wrong?
+- Am I being asked to do something that may be wrong?

-• Is the action legal?
+- Is the action legal?

-• Is the action consistent with this Code?
+- Is the action consistent with this Code?

-• How might my decision or course of action appear to others?
+- How might my decision or course of action appear to others?
 An innocent action can result in the appearance of wrongdoing.

-• Would I be happy explaining what I did to employees, family and friends without shame or embarrassment?
+- Would I be happy explaining what I did to employees, family and friends without shame or embarrassment?

-• Is it the "right" thing to do?
+- Is it the "right" thing to do?

-B. Scope
+- Scope

 This Code applies to all employees of the Company and anyone acting on the Company’s behalf.
 Ultimately, the reputation and success of the Company depends on the individual and collective integrity of its employees and all other parties who represent the Company.
 All employees are required to become familiar with this Code and to apply it in their everyday work.
 This policy may be subject to change as warranted.

-C. Oversight
+- Oversight

 The interpretation, revision, amendment, and specific application of this Policy are the responsibility of the Policy Committee.
 Refer to the Policy Approval & Publication Policy at CP 2001.

 The Company has issued policies for many of the topics discussed in the Code as well for topics that are not specifically addressed.
-This Code compliments those policies, which can be found in the Employee Handbook.
+This Code complements those policies, which can be found in the Employee Handbook.
 Infractions of the Code and/or any of the Company’s policies can lead to disciplinary action up to and including termination.

-D. New Hires and Annual Certification
+- New Hires and Annual Certification

 All new hires are required to certify that they have read, understand, and will comply with the Code.
 Moreover, all employees are required to certify adherence annually to the Code (SOX Control CE.08).

-E. Code Waivers
+- Code Waivers

-F. Reporting Unethical Behavior
+- Reporting Unethical Behavior

 It is critical that we all take responsibility for ensuring that the standards set forth in this Code go beyond mere words and are translated into action.
 This means that if a violation comes to an employee’s attention, the employee is required to take action.
 Ignoring the situation is a way of contributing to the unethical situation.
 Therefore, each employee has the responsibility to report unethical behavior to any or all of the following:

-• The employee’s Vice President or above
+- The employee’s Vice President or above

-• The employee’s Human Resources Business Partner
+- The employee’s Human Resources Business Partner

-• The Legal Department
+- The Legal Department

 No employee who in good faith reports a suspected violation will be subjected to retaliation.

-G. Process for Reporting to Legal Department
+- Process for Reporting to Legal Department

 The Company will investigate all complaints or issues regarding a violation of the Code.
 Depending on the nature of the complaint or issue, the investigation will be coordinated by a member of the Legal Department.
 Throughout the investigation, confidentiality is imperative.
 Once the investigation is complete, the Legal Department will review the findings and make recommendations and determinations as to the outcome.
 Appropriate action will be taken, if necessary.
 The Company takes all reports seriously and investigates each to completion.
 The person who reports the issue will be notified when the investigation is closed.

-II.
-Business Policies
+- Business Policies

 A. Contract Policy